maixuanhan/Simple-Caro/README.md

 ...

 ## Run
-In order to run this application, you must have Node.js with NPM installed on your machine.
+* In order to run this application, you must have Node.js with NPM installed on your machine.
-After downloading the source code, navigate to the Simple-Caro folder.
+* After downloading the source code, navigate to the Simple-Caro folder.
-To update the components, type `npm update`.
+* To update the components, type `npm update`.
-After updating either use `npm start` or `node index.js` command to run the server.
+* After updating, either use `npm start` or `node index.js` command to run the server.

 ## Contributing
 Contributions are appreciated in the form of pull requests.